kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 This results in lean, focused interfaces that group logically related operations.

 ## 5. Dependency Inversion Principle
 This principle states that high-level modules should not depend on low-level implementation details.
 Details should depend on abstractions.

 Here are some symptoms that indicate code is violating the dependency inversion principle:
 - Tight coupling between high-level and low-level classes
 - Business logic depends directly on concrete implementations
-- Classes new up concrete dependencies directly
 - Changing implementations requires changing lots of classes
 - Unit testing is difficult due to many hardcoded dependencies
 - Lack of abstraction makes code hard to extend
-- Code relies on specific data sources, devices, platforms etc.

 To refactor code to follow dependency inversion principle:
 - Depend on abstractions (interfaces) rather than concrete classes
 - Inject dependencies through constructor or setter methods
-- Use dependency injection frameworks to manage dependencies
-- Define interfaces/abstract classes for dependencies
-- Make high-level components work with abstraction interfaces
-- Have abstraction interfaces call concrete implementations
-- Make interfaces general and not implementation-specific
-- Implement adapter classes to convert concrete types if needed
-- Configure dependencies externally rather than hardcoding
-- Enable swapping implementations via configuration
-- Segregate interfaces, application, and infrastructure logic

 For example, refactoring data access code: